marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-for-linking.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: link options, options, linking

 .. _link-options:

-.. index:: link options

-.. index:: options, linking

 Options for Linking
 *******************